Azure-Samples/windowsvm-msi-arm-dotnet/README.md

 ## Background
 There are scenarios where you want to automate deployment or operations on a subscription using a non-interactive service or background job, e.g. to create or manage storage accounts or other Azure resources, or add or remove role assignments.

-The Azure portal has an **Automation scripts** tab for every resource, that shows how to deploy that resource using an ARM template using PowerShell, Azure CLI, C# etc.
+The Azure portal has an **Automation scripts** tab for every resource, that shows how to deploy that resource using an ARM template using PowerShell, Azure CLI, .NET etc.

-The C# code in those scripts uses an Azure AD Service Principal.
+The .NET code there uses an Azure AD Service Principal.
 There are two issues with it:
 1. The Azure AD application credentials are hard coded in the source code.
-Developers tend to push the code to source repositors as-is, which leads to credentials in source.
+Developers tend to push the code to source repositories as-is, which leads to credentials in source.
-2. The Azure AD application credentials expire, and this leads to downtime.
+2. The Azure AD application credentials expire, and so need to be renewed, else can lead to application downtime.

 With Managed Service Identity (MSI), both these problems are solved.
 This sample is a slight modification of the C# code available in the **Automation scripts** on the portal.
 It uses MSI, instead of an explicitly created service principal, to deploy resources, so you do not need to create or renew app credentials.

+* Here's another sample that shows how to fetch a secret from Azure Key Vault at run-time from an App Service with a Managed Service Identity (MSI) - [https://github.com/Azure-Samples/app-service-msi-keyvault-dotnet/](https://github.com/Azure-Samples/app-service-msi-keyvault-dotnet/)

 ## Prerequisites
 To run and deploy this sample, you need the following:
 1. Azure subscription to create an Azure VM with MSI.
-2. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (To run the application on your local development machine)
+2. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to run the application on your local development machine.

 ## Step 1: Create an Azure VM with a Managed Service Identity (MSI)
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fazsamples.blob.core.windows.net%2Fvmtemplate%2Fazuredeploy.json" target="_blank">